tencent cloud

 In order to ensure the stability and security of instances, TencentDB for SQL Server has certain restrictions on usage as detailed below.

-TencentDB for SQL Server is available in two editions: single-node edition (formerly Basic Edition) and two-node edition (formerly High Availability/Cluster Edition), each with its own set of features.
-For more information, see Features and Differences.
+TencentDB for SQL Server instances are available in three editions: single-node (formerly Basic Edition), two-node (formerly HA/Cluster Edition), and multi-node.
+Each edition has different features.
+For details, see Features and Differences.

 Note: